Drug Withdrawal by Classification (Drug Types)

 Drug withdrawal refers to the psychological and physiological symptoms associated with withdrawal due to the reduction or elimination of a drug from the body.
 This includes smoking, drinking, and other types of drugs.
-If you or someone you love would like more information about a withdrawal symptoms list, call 1-888-935-1318Who Answers? for a full list of potential symptoms by drug classification.
+Listed below you will find the classifications of drugs followed by a brief breakdown of the withdrawal symptoms associated with each of them.

 There are a number of different drug types that have withdrawal potential.
 This list of drug classifications includes: